Meltdown (security vulnerability): Affected hardware

 The Meltdown vulnerability primarily affects Intel microprocessors, but the ARM Cortex-A75 and IBM's Power microprocessors are also affected.
 The vulnerability does not affect AMD microprocessors.
 When the effect of Meltdown was first made public, Intel countered that the flaws affect all processors, but AMD denied this, saying "we believe AMD processors are not susceptible due to our use of privilege level protections within paging architecture".

+In Intel CPUs, Meltdown vulnerability has been fixed in hardware starting with Coffee Lake-R generation (also referred as "9th generation") of Core-branded processors, and starting with Cascade Lake in server CPUs.

 Researchers have indicated that the Meltdown vulnerability is exclusive to Intel processors, while the Spectre vulnerability can possibly affect some Intel, AMD, and ARM processors.
 However, ARM announced that some of their processors were vulnerable to Meltdown.
 Google has reported that any Intel processor since 1995 with out-of-order execution is potentially vulnerable to the Meltdown vulnerability (this excludes Itanium and pre-2013 Intel Atom CPUs).
 Intel introduced speculative execution to their processors with Intel's P6 family microarchitecture with the Pentium Pro IA-32 microprocessor in 1995.

 ARM has reported that the majority of their processors are not vulnerable, and published a list of the specific processors that are affected.
 The ARM Cortex-A75 core is affected directly by both Meltdown and Spectre vulnerabilities, and Cortex-R7, Cortex-R8, Cortex-A8, Cortex-A9, Cortex-A15, Cortex-A17, Cortex-A57, Cortex-A72, and Cortex-A73 cores are affected only by the Spectre vulnerability.
 This contradicts some early statements made about the Meltdown vulnerability as being Intel-only.

 A large portion of the then-current mid-range Android handsets use the Cortex-A53 or Cortex-A55 in an octa-core arrangement and are not affected by either the Meltdown or Spectre vulnerability as they do not perform out-of-order execution.
 This includes devices with the Qualcomm Snapdragon 630, Snapdragon 626, Snapdragon 625, and all Snapdragon 4xx processors based on A53 or A55 cores.
 Also, no Raspberry Pi computers are vulnerable to either Meltdown or Spectre, except the newly released Raspberry Pi 4, which uses the ARM Cortex-A72 CPU.

 IBM has also confirmed that its Power CPUs are affected by both CPU attacks.
 Red Hat has publicly announced that the exploits are also for IBM System Z, POWER8, and POWER9 systems.

 Oracle has stated that V9-based SPARC systems (T5, M5, M6, S7, M7, M8, M10, M12 processors) are not affected by Meltdown, though older SPARC processors that are no longer supported may be impacted.